ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 1. When the conditions above are met, accessing the clipboard will display a browser message to allow the user to grant clipboard access, as shown below:
     <image-caption src="clipboard/resources/permission.png" alt="Clipboard Access" width="18rem" constrained="true"></image-caption>

-The grid tries to evaluate if access to the Clipboard is possible or not, and when the access is blocked it will default to the legacy clipboard access mode automatically.
-In some machines, when this process happens the first time, it leads empty data being pasted into the grid.
-To workaround theses problems, the `suppressClipboardApi` option was introduced and should be used as follows:
+When you access the clipboard the first time through the grid (copying a grid cell, or pasting into one), if access to the **Clipboard** via [Clipboard Api](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) is not available, the grid will automatically switch to legacy clipboard access mode (which doesn’t use [Clipboard Api](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)) .
+In this case, the grid will display a console warning to announce the switch to legacy clipboard access.
+On some machines, when the grid switches to legacy clipboard access, the first paste operation will enter an empty value into the cell you’re pasting in.
+In this case, you’ll need to paste again to enter the copied value into the cell.

+This only happens the very first time you paste in a grid instance.
+If you’d like to avoid the initial empty value paste due to the switch to legacy clipboard mode, please set the `suppressClipboardApi` grid option to true as shown below:

 <snippet spaceBetweenProperties="true">
 const gridOptions = {